MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Lead

 A lead is a potential customer, a person who has shown interest in a product or service but hasn't purchased yet.
+A *marketing-qualified lead* is a lead deemed viable by marketing based on activity, demographics, and so on.
+A *sales-qualified lead* is a lead vetted by sales as fitting ideal customer profile and ready for contact.
+A *marketing-qualified lead (MQL)* is a lead determined to match target customer profile and be sales-ready based on campaign interactions.
+Learn more at [Identify and qualify leads overview](prospect-to-quote-identify-qualify-leads.md).

 ### Lead and opportunity management